 Writer's Love Block

-With that synopsis for "Mr. Write" out of the way with I don't think I need to expel much of an effort to write a review of this made for TV romantic move from the Pixl network.
-I guess that if you have never watched another movie before the storyline might be pleasant and surprising but for me it really only delivered not only what I had seen many times before but what I expected.
-As such when Dori begins to question where her heart lies whilst Michael turns from being arrogant to a nice guy you can probably guess things.
+With that synopsis for "Mr. Write" out of the way with I don't think I need to expend much energy to write a review of this made for TV romantic movie from the Pixl network.
+I guess that if you have never watched another movie before the storyline might be pleasant and even surprising as Dori ends up close to Michael whose attitude changes when he is around her.
+But for me "Mr. Write" only managed to deliver not only what I had seen many times before butnothing more than what I expected.
+As such when Dori begins to question where her heart lies whilst Michael turns from being arrogant to a nice guy you really should not be surprised how it then plays out.
 About the only thing in the least bit different in "Mr. Write" is the sub-plot surrounding Dori's unromantic colleague who finds herself with a date determined to sweep her off of her feet.

-What this all boils down to is that "Mr. Write" is nothing new, it is another made for TV romantic comedy which sticks quite closely to the formula which plenty of other movies have used.
-It isn't terrible but neither does it stand out from the crowd by becoming anything special.
+What this all boils down to is that "Mr. Write" is nothing new, it is another made for TV romantic comedy which sticks quite closely to the formula which has been used time again in made for TV romantic comedies.
+Truthfully "Mr. Write" isn't terrible but neither does it stand out from the crowd by becoming anything special and as such ends up the sort of movie which when it appears on your TV schedule you kind of remember having watched it but not what goes on in it or whether it was any good.